Payments company Square makes Ireland its first eurozone launch

-LONDON (Reuters) - Square, the payments company led by Twitter CEO Jack Dorsey, launched its services in Ireland on Tuesday in its first eurozone foray.
+Square (SQ.N), the payments company led by Twitter (TWTR.N) CEO Jack Dorsey, launched its services in Ireland on Tuesday in its first eurozone foray.

 The San Francisco-based Square said businesses of all sizes would be able to start using its credit card reader to process payments on mobile devices, as well as the company's other products including invoice management software.